Reductio ad Hitlerum: Antecedents

 Although named for Hitler, the logical fallacy existed before World War II.
 Other individuals from history were used as stand-ins for evil.
 Author Tom Holland compares the use of Hitler as the standard of evil with earlier invocations of the Devil (such as the phrase 'Deal with the Devil').
 During the 18th, 19th and early 20th centuries, the Pharaoh of the Book of Exodus was commonly considered the most villainous person in history.
 During the years prior to the American Civil War, abolitionists referred to enslavers as modern-day Pharaohs.
 After VE Day, Pharaoh continued to appear in the speeches of social reformers like Martin Luther King Jr.

 Judas Iscariot and Pontius Pilate were also commonly held up as pure evil.
 However, there was no universal Hitler-like person, and different regions and times used different stand-ins.
 In the years after the American Revolution, King George III was often vilified in the United States.
 "King George" comparison was publicly used as recently as 1992 by Pat Buchanan when referring to president George H. W. Bush, in the course of the U.S. presidential campaign.
 During the American Civil War, some Confederates called Lincoln a "modern Pharaoh".

 Invocations

 In 1991, Michael André Bernstein alleged reductio ad Hitlerum over a full-page advertisement placed in The New York Times by the Lubavitch community after the Crown Heights riot under the heading "This Year Kristallnacht Took Place on August 19th Right Here in Crown Heights".
-Henry Schwarzschild, who had witnessed Kristallnacht, wrote to The New York Times that "however ugly were the anti-Semitic slogans and the assaultive behavior of people in the streets [during the Crown Heights riots] ... one thing that clearly did not take place was a Kristallnacht".
+Henry Schwarzschild, who had witnessed Kristallnacht, wrote to The New York Times that "however ugly were the anti-Semitic slogans and the assaultive behavior of people in the streets [during the Crown Heights riots] ... one thing that clearly did not take place was a Kristallnacht.

 Since Hitler was against smoking, some in the tobacco industry invoked the argument to compare those who are against smoking to Nazis.

+In response to the perceived use of reductio ad Hitlerum in cancel culture, comedian Ricky Gervais has mocked those who commit the fallacy, implying that since Hitler was a vegetarian, those who argue in this way would have to see vegetarians as Nazis.